 The University recognizes that the consumption of alcohol in moderation by persons of legal drinking age can be a component of the social environment at the University.
 Students of legal drinking age are granted the privilege of responsible alcohol use on campus.
 It is a violation of the Alcohol and Other Drug Abuse Policy for students or employees to consume alcohol in any public area without prior University approval.
-Information about the serving of alcohol at academic functions can be found at policies.catholic.edu/faculty/ handbook-iii/AlcoholUse.cfm.
+Information about the serving of alcohol at academic functions can be found at policies.catholic.edu/faculty-staff/faculty/handbook-III/alcoholuse.html.

-The possession, sale, or the furnishing of alcohol on the University campus is governed by The Catholic University of America's Alcohol and Other Drug Abuse Policy and District of Columbia statute.
-The unlawful use, manufacture, possession, control, sale or dispensation of a controlled substance or alcohol by a student or employee on University property or as any part of a Universitysponsored program off campus is strictly prohibited.
+The possession, sale, or the furnishing of alcohol on the University campus is governed by The Catholic University of America's Alcohol and Other Drug Abuse Policy and local laws.
+The unlawful use, manufacture, possession, control, sale or dispensation of a controlled substance or alcohol by a student or employee on University property or as any part of a University-sponsored program off campus is strictly prohibited.
 In the event an illegal alcohol- or drug-related incident involving an employee or student occurs, the University will cooperate fully with law enforcement agencies and will determine the appropriate internal disciplinary actions.
 Violators are subject to University disciplinary action, criminal prosecution, fine, and imprisonment.
-Information on the federal and state alcohol and drug penalties can be found at catholic.edu/resources/consumer-information/index.html.
+Information on the federal and state alcohol and drug penalties can be found at catholic.edu/resources/consumer-information.

-Students should review the Student Alcohol and Other Drug Abuse Policy (policies.catholic.edu/studentlife/studentconduct/alcoholdrugs.cfm) and the Code of Student Conduct (policies.catholic.edu/studentlife/studentconduct/ conduct-full.cfm) for additional information about University alcohol and drug expectations, including prohibited behavior; and University sanctions that can be imposed for violation of the University's policies.
+Students should review the Student Alcohol and Other Drug Abuse Policy (policies.catholic.edu/students/studentlife/studentconduct/alcoholdrugs.html) and the Code of Student Conduct (policies.catholic.edu/students/studentlife/studentconduct/conduct-full.html) for additional information about University alcohol and drug expectations, including prohibited behavior; and University sanctions that can be imposed for violation of the University's policies.

-Employees should review and understand the Faculty and Staff Drug and Alcohol Abuse Policy, which can be found at policies.catholic.edu/employment/other/drugsalcohol.cfm.
+Employees should review and understand the Faculty and Staff Drug and Alcohol Abuse Policy, which can be found at policies.catholic.edu/faculty-staff/employment/other/drugsalcohol.html.